ddsmt/ddSMT/docs/mutators.rst

 Below follows a list of all available mutators, grouped by their main concern: generic mutators that work on the node structure, SMT-LIB mutators that deal with certain SMT-LIB constructs, and mutators for individual SMT-LIB theories.

 Most mutators can be enabled or disabled using options of the form :code:`--<mutator>` or :code:`--no-<mutator>` (like :code:`--no-constants`), most are enabled by default.
 The same is possible for all mutators from a group with :code:`--<group>` or :code:`--no-<group>` (like :code:`--no-generic`).
-:doc:`Preconfigured modes <modes>` for common tasks are available as well.

 Generic mutators
 ----------------